 Dry needling courses are available to professionals throughout the UK.
 A professional who wants to carry out this type of invasive procedure would need to register with their Local Authority and adhere to the licensing and regulations as set out in the United Kingdom.
 The reason being that a dry needling procedure involves piercing a patient’s skin and, as such, only trained professionals should perform this type of invasive and potentially dangerous procedure.

-If you have any concerns about making a dry needling claim against a negligent party, please speak to an Accident Claims UK adviser today.
+If you have any concerns about making dry needling negligence claims, please speak to an Accident Claims UK adviser today.

 If you were injured because a dry needling practitioner was negligent, you could be entitled to seek compensation for your losses, pain and suffering by filing a personal injury claim against the person or clinic responsible.
 The table provided below offers a general idea on the amount of dry needling compensation you could be awarded in a successful personal injury claim.